tarwn/lessthandot-hugo/blogs/content/posts/2011-06-02-my-high-standards-for-software.md

 ## Setting the Bar

 What should be obvious by this point is that I'm a little type A and that I expect a certain level of usability and design from applications I use (and build).
 When I'm ranting about an application or system, on twitter or in person, it's because I consider consistency, clear communications, and atomicity to be basic attributes of an application.
-Ignoring these basic levels of usability and atomicity makes an application sub-par and a developer that has consistently ignored them throughout their career is not yet what I would qualify as &#8216;experienced'.
+Ignoring these basic levels of usability and atomicity makes an application sub-par and a developer that has consistently ignored them throughout their career is not yet what I would qualify as 'experienced'.

 A good developer delivers solutions.
 If it doesn't work, can't be used, or causes more work then it solves, then it isn't a solution.